claycantrell/LLMQualitativeCoder/README.md

-TranscriptAnalyzer is a comprehensive tool for qualitative data analysis through automated coding processes.
-It leverages advanced language models to parse, transform, and assign codes to qualitative data, supporting flexible data handling, multiple coding approaches, and robust validation capabilities for an efficient and reliable workflow.

 ## 1. Overview
 TranscriptAnalyzer automates the qualitative coding of transcripts or other textual data using Large Language Models (LLMs).
 The workflow includes: